Breed Standards : Companion Dog Group : French Bulldog

 SKULL - The top of the skull is flat between the ears.
 The forehead is slightly rounded.
 The stop is well defined, and there is a furrow between the eyes that does not extend up onto the forehead.
 No prominence of occiput.

-MUZZLE - The muzzle is very short, broad, deep and well laid back, with symmetrical folds of skin coming down on to the lips.
+MUZZLE – Although the muzzle is proportionately short in comparison to the size of the dog, it is evident and allows for comfortable breathing.
+It is broad, deep and well laid back, with symmetrical folds of skin coming down on to the lips.
 Cheek muscles are well developed.
 The thick, broad flews hang over the lower jaw at the sides and meet the underlip in front, covering the teeth.
 The flews are black.
 The deep, square, broad underjaw is undershot and well turned up.

 TEETH - When the mouth is closed, the teeth and tongue do not show.
 A full complement of strong, white teeth meet in an undershot bite.